Here we give a high-level overview of the workflow required for defining and fitting a model with

 following.

-effects of lockdown and public events.
+effects of implementing lockdown and banning public events.
 These effects are assumed constant across

 countries.
 They could alternatively be partially